nealie/wibble/README.md

 There are some concepts that I like, but no language uses them all, until now:

 - Homoiconic - like lisp
-- Stack bacsed - like forth
+- Stack based - like forth
 - Object oriented, using prototypes - like self

 ## Data Format